 We may also obtain information from other sources and combine that with the information above or other information we collect or otherwise obtain through our Services.
 From time to time, we may obtain consumer reports about you from consumer reporting agencies to determine your eligibility for the Services.
 By enrolling in and using the Services, you authorize us to obtain consumer reports or other information about you from third parties from time to time.

-15. ACCEPTABLE USE
+13. ACCEPTABLE USE

 You agree that you will not use the Services to violate any law, contract, or third-party right, and that we, and our officers, directors and employees (“Company Parties”) are not liable for your conduct in using our Services.
 Without limiting the generality of the foregoing, you agree that use of our Services in connection with any transaction involving illegal products or services is prohibited.

-Use our Services in any manner that could interfere with, disrupt, negatively affect or inhibit other users from fully enjoying our Services, or that could damage, disable, overburden, or impair the functioning of our Services in any manner;
+- Use our Services in any manner that could interfere with, disrupt, negatively affect or inhibit other users from fully enjoying our Services, or that could damage, disable, overburden, or impair the functioning of our Services in any manner;

 - Use any robot, spider, crawler, scraper, or other automated means or interface not provided by us to access our Services or extract data from our Services;

 - Use any software made available by us to resell our Services or present any white-label or private-label offering of our Services, unless you and Company have entered into a separate agreement governing the use of such software or services;Use or attempt to use another user’s account without authorization;

 - Attempt to circumvent any content filtering techniques we employ, or attempt to access any service or area of our Services that you are not authorized to access;